 Fish Farming | Opinion On Aquaculture

 As someone who has grown up with a stretch of Australia’s most pristine ocean in their backyard, fishing was an institution for me.
 Hours upon hours were spent learning to tie knots, disassembling and reassembling fishing reels and experimenting with different gear to target different species.
-I learned about the tides, the moon cycles, the water temperatures, the wind and even the bathymetry of my entire immediate coastline in a bid to gain the upper hand against the fish I sought to bring home.
+I learned about the tides, the moon cycles, the water temperatures, the wind and even the bathymetry of my entire immediate coastline to gain the upper hand against the fish I sought to bring home.

 Make no mistake, this was no ‘light-bulb’ moment where it suddenly all came together for me.
 It was in every way a slow simmer of my curiosities around how marine and terrestrial environments were connected that lead me to pursue a career in marine science.
 I needed to understand more about this unseen world that had pilfered such a significant percentage of my waking and subconscious life’s attention.